Bootstrap-based tests for the total time on test and the excess wealth orders: Goodness-of-fit tests for the NBUE family

 \section{Goodness-of-fit tests for the NBUE family}

-The classic way of expressing the NBUE condition is assuming that, for every $t>0$, $\E(X-t|X>t)\leq \E(X) .$ This means that an item of any age $t$ has a mean residual life smaller than or equal to the expected lifetime of a new item in the same population.
-Besides being weaker than the IHR, IHRA and DMRL ageing conditions, the NBUE property has the advantage that it does not require the existence of all moments, except for the first one, extending the scope of applicability of the positive ageing notion.

-It is important to remark that, generally, ageing properties can also be defined in terms of a suitable stochastic order between the random variable of interest $X$ and the unit exponential $E$, which indeed expresses the concept of ``no ageing" thanks to its memoryless property.
+The classic way of expressing the NBUE condition is requiring that, for every $t>0$, $\E(X-t|X>t)\leq \E(X) .$ This means that an item of any age $t$ has a mean residual life smaller than or equal to the expected lifetime of a new item in the same population.
+Generally, ageing properties can also be defined in terms of a suitable stochastic order between the random variable of interest $X$ and the unit exponential $E$, which indeed expresses the concept of ``no ageing" thanks to its memoryless property.
 In this regard, as discussed in Section \ref{intro}, $X$ is NBUE if $X/\mu_F\geq_{ttt} E$.
 This stochastic inequality boils down to $S_F(p)\geq p, \forall p\in[0,1]$, where $S_F=T_F/\mu_F$ is the scaled TTT transform of $F$, while it is easy to see that the TTT transform of $E$ is just the identity function.

 We now introduce a family of tests for $\mathcal{H}^{NBUE}_0:X/\mu_F\geq_{ttt} E$ versus $\mathcal{H}^{NBUE}_1:X/\mu_F\not\geq_{ttt} E$ based on a random sample of size $n$ from $F$.
-Goodness-of-fit tests for ageing properties of this type are especially relevant in life testing problems and in shape-constrained statistical inference.
-Examples are tests for the IHR and the IHRA families \citep{hall2005,groeneboom2012, landotransform,lando2023}.
-Compared to tests for the null hypothesis of exponentiality versus strictly NBUE alternatives, the approach considered in this paper has the advantage of being exhaustive, since $\mathcal{H}^{NBUE}_0$ and $\mathcal{H}^{NBUE}_1$ determine two complementary families.
-On the other hand, our null hypothesis $\mathcal{H}^{NBUE}_0$ is nonparametric.
-This requires a distribution-free approach in which critical values are computed via bootstrap.
+Goodness-of-fit tests for ageing properties of this type are especially relevant in life testing problems and in shape-constrained statistical inference. {There are many examples of tests of this type for the increasing hazard rate family, including the one of \cite{tenga1984}, also based on the TTT transform.
+Our goodness-of-fit approach to NBUE is complementary to that of the articles cited in Section~1, which consists in testing the null hypothesis of exponentiality versus strictly NBUE alternatives}. {However, in this setting, computing critical values requires either a least favorable distribution, as in \cite{landonbue}, or resorting to bootstrap, as in the present paper.}